After traveling thousands and thousands of miles, I’ve learned lots of ways to save money on a road trip.

 HOW TO SAVE MONEY ON FOOD ON A ROAD TRIP

-Want to know how to spend a lot on your road trip?
+Want to know how to spend a lot of money?
 Eat every day.
 That’ll rack up faster than you can say “Feed me, Seymour!”

 Since you do actually have to eat, here are some ways you can keep your expenses lean while filling your belly.
 This includes a mix of BYO and finding ways to save on local cuisine.